-A popular conception, in the press and Congress, of the cause of the panic was that when the investment bank Lehman Brothers failed in September 2008, it had to be put into bankruptcy reorganization because (unlike commercial banks) it could not be taken over by FDIC.
+A popular conception, in the press and Congress, of the cause of the panic was that when the investment bank Lehman Brothers failed in September 2008, it had to be put into bankruptcy reorganization because (unlike commercial banks) it could not be taken over by the Federal Deposit Insurance Corporation (FDIC).
 Whatever its merits, that view provided much of the impetus for the enactment of Titles I (Financial Stability) and II (Orderly Liquidation Authority) of the Dodd-Frank Act, which were intended to prevent the failure of systemically important (nonbank) financial institutions (SIFIs) and, if that was unsuccessful, provide for a new failure procedure whereby the Secretary of the Treasury could institute the takeover of a SIFI with the FDIC becoming the receiver.

-Title I created a new Financial Stability Oversight Council, composed of the heads of various financial regulatory agencies, which is to collect data about financial companies and financial risks, and to identify financial companies that could pose a threat to US financial stability.
-Such companies would be supervised by the Fed and subjected to a list of more stringent prudential standards and requirements.
+Title I created a new Financial Stability Oversight Council composed of the heads of various financial regulatory agencies, which is to collect data about financial companies and financial risks and to identify financial companies that could pose a threat to U.S. financial stability.
+Such companies would be supervised by the Federal Reserve Board (the "Fed") and subjected to a list of more stringent prudential standards and requirements.

-Title II authorizes the Secretary of the Treasury, upon recommendation by the Fed and FDIC, to determine that a financial company is in default or danger of a default that would have serious adverse effects on US financial stability, and then to petition the DC district court to appoint the FDIC as receiver to "liquidate" the company.
-Title II, and not the bankruptcy code, would govern the receivership.
+Title II authorizes the Secretary of the Treasury, upon recommendation by the Fed and FDIC, to determine that a financial company is in default or in danger of a default that would have serious adverse effects on U.S. financial stability, and then to petition the DC district court to appoint the FDIC as receiver to "liquidate" the company.
+Title II, and not the Bankruptcy Code, would govern the receivership.

-The Resolution Project group turned its focus to the development of a supplemental proposal for a modified bankruptcy law, denominated as a new Chapter 142, designed exclusively for major financial institutions.
-This paper is written for a moderately knowledgeable audience and is intended to identify and compare the major differences in the Dodd-Frank Title II and Chapter 14 procedures, and to outline the reasons why the group believes the latter to be preferable.
-Sections 202 and 216 of the Dodd-Frank Act (the "Act") called for an inquiry on bankruptcy resolution to be conducted by the GAO, the FRS Board of Governors and the Administrative Office of the
+The Resolution Project group turned its focus to the development of a supplemental proposal for a modified bankruptcy law, denominated as a new Chapter 14,3 designed exclusively for major financial institutions.
+This paper is written for a moderately knowledgeable audience and is intended to identify and compare the major differences in the Dodd-Frank Title II and Chapter 14 procedures and to outline the reasons why the group believes the latter to be preferable.
+Sections 202 and 216 of the Dodd-Frank Act (the "Act") called for an inquiry on bankruptcy resolution to be conducted by the Government Accountability Office (GAO), the Federal Reserve System (FRS) Board of Governors, and the Administrative Office of the United States Courts, and one of the Resolution Project's goals was to make a contribution to that analysis and its consideration by the Congress.4